Brooks Brothers Kicks Off Its 200th Anniversary in Florence

 He was born in Pieve Tesino where there were less than 1,000 people, and grew up in Milan.
 He was very inspired by his father who showed him the importance of hard work and self-earned success.
 In his own words: “The greatest lesson my father taught me is: see the challenge, and make it an opportunity.”

 Leonardo Del Vecchio, his father, is the second richest man in Italy with a net worth of almost $19 billion.
 He started the brand Luxottica which is now the world’s largest eyewear company.
 Following in his father’s footsteps, Claudio Del Vecchio worked in the retail industry, and for 15 years, he was the head of operations for Luxottica in North America until 1997.

 From Loyal Customer to CEO

 Italy did not have a Brooks Brothers, so when the future CEO came to New York for the first time, he became a loyal customer.
 He admired the clothes, as well as the brand’s message.
 In an interview with Brooks Brother’s magazine, he explains that this company “was known as an icon of American style” and he “wanted to be a part of that in some way,” so when Marks & Spencer put the company up for auction, Del Vecchio felt that he could revive the company and return its high standards that he felt had fallen.

 However, the auction fell through due to the tragic events of 9/11.
 Eventually, Del Vecchio was able to buy it months later.
 He admired the spirit of New York in the wake of a tragedy, and knew he would be able to be successful.

-And in fact he was.
-According to him, this 200th anniversary "marks a historic milestone not only for Brooks Brothers but for the fashion industry as a whole."
+Del Vecchio is very proud of the success his company has achieved, and its 200th year anniversary is very important to him.
+According to Del Vecchio, this 200th anniversary "marks a historic milestone not only for Brooks Brothers but for the fashion industry as a whole."